 FEV1 <25% predicted.

-For some patients with very advanced end-stage COPD, palliative care and hospice admission should be considered.
+Palliative therapies to improve symptoms of dyspnoea, offer nutritional support, address anxiety and depression, and reduce fatigue may benefit patients with COPD who experience these despite optimal medical therapy.
+End-of-life care and hospice admission should be considered for patients with very advanced disease.
 Patient and family should be well educated about the process, and it is suggested that discussions should be held early in the course of the disease before acute respiratory failure develops.
+Opioid analgesics, fans, neuromuscular electrical stimulation, and chest wall vibration can relieve dyspnoea.
+Long-acting oral and parenteral opioids may be considered for treating dyspnoea in patients with severe COPD.
 One study has suggested that low doses of an opioid analgesic and a benzodiazepine are safe and are not associated with increased hospital admissions or mortality.

 One Cochrane review concluded that there is no evidence for or against benzodiazepines for the relief of breathlessness in people with advanced cancer and COPD.